Join the Lifeboat Lotto for your chance to win up to £5,000 | Isle of Wight News from OnTheWight

-With a rollover, this means that next week’s jackpot has risen to £1,100.
+With a couple of rollovers now, this means that next week’s jackpot has risen to £1,200.

 Take part in the Island Independent Lifeboat Lotto